How many mutually unbiased bases are needed to detect bound entangled states?: Introduction

-The ability of an EW to detect bound entangled states is directly connected to the notion of non-decomposability \cite{HORODECKI19961,PhysRevLett.82.1056,tehral01,lewenstein00,lewenstein01,ha12}.
+The ability of an EW to detect bound entangled states is directly connected to the notion of non-decomposability \cite{PhysRevLett.82.1056,tehral01,lewenstein00,lewenstein01,ha12}.
 An entanglement witness $\mathbf{W}$ is decomposable if $\mathbf{W}=A+ B^\Gamma$, with $A,B \geq 0$ ($\Gamma$ denotes the partial transposition).
 EWs that cannot be decomposed in this way (i.e. non-decomposable) are able to detect bound entangled states.
+In fact, an EW is non-decomposable if and only if it detects PPT entangled states \cite{lewenstein00}.
 Unfortunately, there is no general method to construct such objects, and it is usually difficult to decide whether a witness is decomposable or not.
 One focus of this paper will be to partially ameliorate this difficulty by constructing a general class of non-decomposable witnesses from small sets of MUBs.

-Another popular entanglement detection approach implements tomographically complete measurements in order to recover all information about the given quantum state.
+Another popular entanglement detection approach implements tomographically complete measurements to recover all information about the given quantum state.
 With full knowledge of the state, any known detection tool can then be applied to certify entanglement.
 In this scenario, complete sets of MUBs also appear, as they provide an optimal measurement scheme for quantum state tomography \cite{ivanovic,wootters}.
 For example, bound entanglement detection via quantum state tomography has been experimentally implemented several times before in the multipartite setting \cite{amselem09,lavole10,barreiro10,kampermann10,kaneda12}, and less frequently in the bipartite scenario \cite{diguglielmo11,Hiesmayr_2013}.